wklausing/ApolloACPlugin/README.md

 # Access Control Plugin

+Privacy is an important factor in today's electronic world as information systems increase in size with unprecedented speed.
+Information can be easily stored, captured and shared in magnitudes and ways that were never seen before.
+In this kind of environment privacy engineering becomes more important.
+Access control can ensure privacy protection and help service provider to respect personal data.

-The goal of this project was to create a valuable component - to design a tool which is re-useable, flexible, developer-friendly and provide a way for Apollo Servers to easily integrate access control into their system.
-It gives developers the ability to do access control by setting up rules to restrict query fields.
+The goal of this project was to create a valuable and qualitative access control component - to design a privacy tool which is re-useable, flexible, developer-friendly and provide a way for Apollo Servers to easily integrate access control into their system.
+It gives developers the ability to block or restrict data by setting up rules for any and all query fields.
 Currently, two access control models are supported:

 - Header-based Access Control: Enables developers to create rules based on the header information of an incoming request.
 It allows the developer to block/restrict query fields and only provide the requested information if the request's header meets the conditions.